-A slow down in weight loss does not mean that weight loss is no longer occurring.
+A slow down in weight loss does not mean that fat burners is no longer occurring.
 Instead, it often means that the body just wants to slow things down a bit.
 When a person is severely overweight, the body is anxious to shed unnecessary fat stores as an urgent measure to protect itself.
 Once a person’s weight has normalized, however, the body completes these efforts at a more moderate pace and thus, getting rid of those last ten to fifteen pounds will not prove impossible, but it is virtually guaranteed to take a bit more time.

 Increase Your Strength Training

 Strength training builds muscle.
 The more muscle that your body has to support, the more fat and calories that must be burned to meet your energy requirements.
 Don’t make the mistake of cutting calories, but instead focus on creating new lean muscle mass that primes your metabolism for the next level of success.
 Use resistance activities that involve lifting or working against your own body weight such as pull-ups, push-ups, lunges and squats.
 These will keep your frame lean and lithe, as opposed to the bigger, bulkier look that people often develop when lifting weights.